MabezDev/blog/content/blog/posts/esp32-rust.md

 The full source can be found in the [the xtensa quickstart repo](https://github.com/MabezDev/xtensa-rust-quickstart) if you wish to try it for yourself.

-Now I know what most of you are thinking at this point, it's not very Rusty; it contains bundles of unsafe and there are no real abstractions here but it's something to get the ball rolling.
+Now I know what most of you are thinking at this point, it's not very Rusty; it contains bundles of unsafe and there are no real abstractions here, and you are right; but it's something to get the ball rolling.

 ## Limitations